-At least 9 people killed in Nigeria blasts, Boko Haram suspected
+Female suicide bombers suspected in deadly Nigeria blasts

 Story highlights

-- 24 people injured in explosions in city of Maiduguri
+- 24 people were injured in explosions in city of Maiduguri

-(CNN)At least nine people were killed and 24 injured in two explosions in the northeastern Nigerian city of Maiduguri on Saturday, according to the country's National Emergency Agency (NEMA).
+(CNN)Female suicide bombers are suspected to be behind the twin explosions that rattled the northeastern Nigerian city of Maiduguri on Saturday near a refugee camp and a fuel depot, officials said.

-Female suicide bombers are believed to have carried out the attacks on the city's Bakassi Internally Displaced Persons camp, and the Nigerian National Petroleum Corp.'s Mega Filling Station, the Nigerian army said in a statement.
+The attacks targeted the city's Bakassi Internally Displaced Persons camp and the Nigerian National Petroleum Corp.'s Mega Filling Station, the Nigerian army said in a statement.

-The terror group Boko Haram is suspected to be behind the attacks, said Maiduguri military chief Brig.
-Gen. Victor Ezeogwu, and NEMA's northeast region head Mohammed Kanar.

-Pictures posted on NEMA's Twitter account show rescue workers at the scene of one of the bombings, amid debris and destroyed cars.
+At least nine people were killed and 24 injured in the two explosions, according to the country's National Emergency Agency (NEMA).

-In the attack on the Bakassi IDP camp, the bomber ran into a group of people who were at the entrance, killing five of them, the army said.
+In the first attack the suspected bomber ran into a crowd at the entrance of the Bakassi IDP camp, killing five people, the army said.

-At the filling station, the attacker killed three occupants on a tricycle at the entrance.
+Ten minutes later and a mile away, a second blast killed three occupants on a motorized rickshaw at the entrance of a fuel depot owned by the National Oil Company.
 The army puts the total number of dead at 8.

 "While we commiserate with the families of the late victims of this cruel act and wish those injured speedy recovery, we would like to assure the public that efforts are ongoing to track those behind the dastardly acts," an army spokesman said.